G. E. Moore: Life

 Moore was an important and admired member of the secretive Cambridge Apostles, a discussion group drawn from the British intellectual elite.
-At the time another member, a 22-year-old Bertrand Russell, wrote, "I almost worship him as if he were a god.
+At the time another member, 22-year-old Bertrand Russell, wrote "I almost worship him as if he were a god.
 I have never felt such an extravagant admiration for anybody", and would later write that "for some years he fulfilled my ideal of genius.
-He was in those days beautiful and slim, with a look almost of inspiration as deeply passionate as Spinoza's".
+He was in those days beautiful and slim, with a look almost of inspiration as deeply passionate as Spinoza's."

-From 1918 to 1919, Moore chaired the Aristotelian Society, a group committed to systematic study of philosophy, its historical development and its methods and problems.
+In 1914 Moore traveled to Norway to visit Wittgenstein, here he took a series of notes later published as Notes dictated to G.E.
+Moore in Norway.
+From 1918 to 1919, Moore was chairman of the Aristotelian Society, a group committed to the systematic study of philosophy, its historical development and its methods and problems.
+He was appointed to the Order of Merit in 1951.
+This was awarded to him at Buckingham Palace by King George VI.
+After a conversation with the King, he returned to his wife who was awaiting Moore back in the car and told her "Do you know that the King had never heard of Wittgenstein!".
+The title of Ludwig Wittgenstein's Tractatus Logico-Philosophicus was adopted at the suggestion of Moore, taking the title from Baruch Spinoza's Tractatus Theologico-Politicus (1670).

-Moore died at the Evelyn Nursing Home on 24 October 1958.
+Moore died in England in the Evelyn Nursing Home on 24 October 1958.
 He was cremated at Cambridge Crematorium on 28 October 1958 and his ashes interred at the Parish of the Ascension Burial Ground in the city.
 His wife, Dorothy Ely (1892–1977), was buried there.
 Together, they had two sons, the poet Nicholas Moore and the composer Timothy Moore.

 Philosophy

 Ethics

-His influential work Principia Ethica is one of the main inspirations of the movement against ethical naturalism (see ethical non-naturalism) and is partly responsible for the twentieth-century concern with meta-ethics.
+His influential work Principia Ethica is one of the main inspirations of the reaction against ethical naturalism (see ethical non-naturalism) and is partly responsible for the twentieth-century concern with meta-ethics.

-The naturalistic fallacy
+Naturalistic fallacy

 Moore asserted that philosophical arguments can suffer from a confusion between the use of a term in a particular argument and the definition of that term (in all arguments).
 He named this confusion the naturalistic fallacy.
-For example, an ethical argument may claim that if a thing has certain properties, then that thing is 'good.'
-A hedonist may argue that 'pleasant' things are 'good' things.
+For example, an ethical argument may claim that if an item has certain properties, then that item is 'good.'
+A hedonist may argue that 'pleasant' items are 'good' items.
 Other theorists may argue that 'complex' things are 'good' things.
 Moore contends that, even if such arguments are correct, they do not provide definitions for the term 'good'.
 The property of 'goodness' cannot be defined.
 It can only be shown and grasped.
 Any attempt to define it (X is good if it has property Y) will simply shift the problem (Why is Y-ness good in the first place?).